Want To Be An Author?

 I can’t really give you a set fee for projects in general.
 Projects aren’t general — they’re individual.
 A six-page business article is different from a six hundred page memoir or novel.
 And a six-page article that requires no research isn’t the same as one that requires three weeks of research.

-But I like clients to know the average costs of hiring a ghostwriter.
+But I like clients to know the average costs of hiring a ghostwriter, and also what existing prices are on the fair market.
 One of the best places for that is the Wikipedia’s ghostwriting page.
-The Remuneration section (as 0f October 7, 2015) says:
+The Remuneration section (as of August 1, 2018) says:

 How much do I charge?
 Well, generally, that depends.
 I have done charity projects for very good causes for nothing.
 I have also worked for Fortune 100 companies.
 That was not for nothing.
 My most recent book project clocked in at $20,000 for 100 pages.
-That isn’t atypical.
+That isn’t atypical–in fact, it’s a little less than fair market value.
 I should add that I am virtually unique among copywriters in supplying an entire promotional and publication package along with the text itself.
 Sometimes that’s part of the price, sometimes it’s negotiated separately.

 The first step in working out a price that’s all right with a client is to get a clear idea of what the project involves, and, maybe above all, what the client’s goals and reasons are for having a book and becoming an author.
 Some books may be labors of love, but other books are carefully-thought-out investments, and are priced accordingly: if the intended result of the book is to land several hundred-thousand clients, or launch a twenty-thousand-dollar a night speaking career, or secure the Presidency, a fee large enough to allow me to give the project full focus is a given.